A historic black and white photograph of a Native American settlement with tipis, horses grazing on a grassy hill, and a river in the background.

 Land acknowledgment

-All my relations - A First Nations Land Acknowledgment.
+A First Nations Land Acknowledgment

 We acknowledge that we are all Creation’s beings, and that as such we are all relatives.
 We honour and respect all of creation.
 We are thankful to our Mother, the Earth, for she gives us all that we need for life.
 Everything around us has spirit and we are in harmony with all forms of life, including people, animals, fish, birds, insects, trees and plants, medicines, rocks, rivers, mountains, prairies, the sun, the moon, the stars.